-Amateur drama pieces are guaranteed to entertain the audience at Lone Star College-Kingwood’s 11th annual “Evening of Shorts”.
+Original one-act plays are guaranteed to entertain the audience at Lone Star College-Kingwood’s 12th annual “Evening of Shorts.”

-The “Evening of Shorts” is an original play festival that features works written, directed, performed and designed by LSC-Kingwood students, alumni, and community members.
-The second production of the 2017 spring semester will take place April 19-22 at 7:30 p.m. and April 22-23 at 2 p.m. in the Performing Arts Center (PAC) Black Box Theatre.
+“Evening of Shorts” is an original play festival that features works written, directed, performed, and designed by LSC-Kingwood students, alumni, and community members.
+The first production of the 2018 spring semester will take place Feb.
+21-24 at 7:30 p.m. in the Music Recital Hall (MUS 101).

 Register now for credit classes online through myLoneStar.
 Classes are offered days, evenings, or weekends in traditional, Internet, video, TV and independent study formats.
 For more information on how to register online, visit www.lonestar.edu/registration.

 Lone Star College offers high-quality, low-cost academic transfer and career training education to 97,000 students each semester.
 LSC is training tomorrow’s workforce today and redefining the community college experience to support student success.
 Stephen C. Head, Ph.D., serves as chancellor of LSC, the largest institution of higher education in the Houston area with an annual economic impact of $3.1 billion.
 LSC consists of six colleges, eight centers, two university centers, Lone Star Corporate College and LSC-Online.
 To learn more visit LoneStar.edu.